University Policy Number 1113

 The effective management of projects is essential to the fulfillment of the institution’s mission and the execution of its operating strategies.
 The goals of project management are two-fold:

 A. University Project: A non-routine activity that has a significant impact on the university, crosses one or more divisional lines, and is large in scope and/or cost.
 It comprises a set of smaller tasks to be performed, either sequentially or in parallel, with clear timelines, budget constraints, clients, and deliverables.
-To determine whether individual projects fall within the scope of this policy, management should complete the University Project Criteria Checklist.
+To determine whether individual projects fall within the scope of this policy, management should complete the University Project Criteria Checklist found in the Attachments to this Policy.

 B. Executive Council: The President’s advisory group comprising of the President, the Provost, Senior Vice President, Chief of Staff and the Vice Presidents reporting directly to the President.